masolino/reddit-unhider/README.md

 ## Usage

-Run this from the Reddit Unhider directory in the terminal:
+Run this from the RedditUnhider directory in the terminal:

     rake USERNAME='your_username' PASSWORD='your_password'